butla/falcon/docs/user/tutorial.rst

 With that explained, we can move onto making our service work.
 Edit ``app.py`` and pass in a path to the resource initializer.
-Right now, it can be the working directory that you've started the service from.
+For now, it can be the working directory from which you started the service.

 .. code:: python